Tesco boss in 'parallel universe' over price rises, says UK farmers' chief

 Asked by BBC television on Sunday if food producers were taking advantage of the poorest in society, Tesco chairman John Allan said it was "entirely possible".

-He said the retailer was trying "very hard" to challenge price hikes it thinks are illegitimate.
+He said the retailer, which has a 27.5% share of Britain's grocery market, was trying "very hard" to challenge price hikes it thinks are illegitimate and had "fallen out" with "a number of suppliers".

 Minette Batters, president of Britain's National Farmers' Union, said she was "slightly baffled", by Allan's comments.